Scroll Top

 Objective: Enhance institutional capacity to mitigate the impacts of hurricanes in coral reefs in the MAR.

-- Two Post-Storm Brigade training sessions for coral reefs in Tela, Honduras were held from March 24 to 28 and from March 31 to April 4, 2025.
-A total of 17 new brigade members (8 men and 9 women) were trained and certified, along with five new instructors (2 men and 3 women).
-Participants included expert divers, environmental scientists, local community members, and representatives from eight institutions.
+• Two Post-Storm Brigade training sessions for coral reefs were held in Tela, Honduras, from March 24–28 and March 31–April 4, training and certifying 17 new brigade members (eight men, nine women) and five instructors (two men, three women), with participation from expert divers, environmental scientists, community members, and eight institutions.

 Photos: Christian Carias